Do you remember this?

 Let’s look at each bolded and italicized aspect in turn and compare to what AI actually does.

-“Learn” means, “to get new knowledge of skill in a subject or activity.”
+“Learn” means, “to get new knowledge or skill in a subject or activity.”
 AI doesn’t do this.
-It accesses the changing and evolving mass of human knowledge available on the internet and spits out data that responds to whatever question it has been asked.
-Learning requires volition (i.e. “get”.)
-AI has none.
+It accesses the changing and evolving mass of human knowledge available on the internet and spits out data in the form of arranged words that respond to whatever question it has been asked.
+Learning requires volition (i.e. “to get”.)
+AI has no volition.
 Without the questions being asked, it is entirely at stasis.

 “Understand” means, “to know the meaning of something that someone says”.
-The key term here is “know” which means “to have information in your mind.”
-AI doesn’t have information in its mind because AI doesn’t have a mind (confirmed by Chat GPT), so it doesn’t, and cannot “know”.
+The key term here is “to know” which means “to have information in your mind.”
+AI doesn’t have information in its mind because AI doesn’t have a mind (confirmed by Chat GPT), so it does not, and cannot “know”.
 Ergo, it cannot “understand”.

 “Make Judgements” means, “to make a decision or form an opinion about someone or something after thinking carefully.”
 The key term here is “thinking” which means “activity of using your mind to consider something.”
 As we have seen, AI doesn’t have a mind.
 Ergo, it cannot think, so it cannot make judgments.